MicrosoftDocs/learn/learn-pr/azure-networking/introduction-azure-ddos-protection/includes/1-introduction.md

 - Explain DDoS attack types and the components of an effective DDoS response strategy.

-- Compare Azure DDoS infrastructure protection and Azure DDoS Protection.
+- Compare Azure DDoS infrastructure protection and Azure DDoS Protection tiers.

 - Evaluate Azure DDoS Protection, its features, and architecture options.